Introduction

 If there is any allowable disposable income (that is, disposable income that falls within the CCPA limits for withholding) left over, then payments for arrears can be withheld up to the remaining balance.

-Income Withholding Links & Resources
+Income Withholding Links and Resources

 For more information regarding Direct Interstate Income Withholding, please visit: Direct Interstate Income Withholding.